 Some of the most common reasons why you may need to do an amendment on your forms are because you forgot to list all of your assets or you accidentally left out other information.
 To correct your bankruptcy forms you will need to submit a copy of the updated form and supporting documents to the Court.
 You will also need to fill out a blank form with the correct information, attach a cover sheet to the amended form and fill out Form 106Dec, Declaration About an Individual Debtor’s Schedules, certifying that your new forms are true and correct.
 You also need to submit Official Form 106sum, Summary of your Assets and Liabilities to provide to Court with updated totals.

-If you filed your case with the help of Upsolve, send an email to email@example.com to get the process of amending your forms started.
+If you filed your case with the help of Upsolve, please visit help.upsolve.org and use the "Submit a Request" feature in the top right corner to send us a message and get the process of amending your forms started.
 Otherwise, you can obtain a new copy of the form that you want to correct on the Court’s website.
 You will need to re-fill out the form with the correct information.
 It’s important to note that each district may have their own rules when filling out amendments.
 Some Bankruptcy Courts may request that you need to complete the entire form again including the information you previously provided.
 Other Courts may only ask you to provide the new information being amended on the form.
 If you’re not sure, the best approach is to provide all of the information again, so the Court and your trustee get a complete picture.
 Some Bankruptcy Courts have local forms they will want you to use to make an amendment.
 Since this differs from district to district, your best bet is to call the clerk’s office to find out if they have specific instructions for amending your forms and whether there are any local forms you’ll need.

 In addition to filling out the new form, you may need to prepare an amendment cover sheet to attach to your amended form.
 If such a cover sheet is required, you can find it on your Court’s website.
 The amendment cover sheet will ask you to provide specific information about what schedule(s) you are amending.
 Some Court’s may ask you to provide further details about what information you are changing on your forms.